Hitman's Wife's Bodyguard: Plot

 In Florence, the trio learns that Aristotle is the buyer before being discovered, and a car chase ensures they escape their pursuers.
 Fed up with their antics, Bryce abandons the Kincaids but changes his mind and offers them to head for Tuscany to meet his bodyguard stepfather, Bryce Senior.
 Senior offers to help the trio and remove Sonia's detonation bracelet, but they get captured by Aristotle's henchmen.
 Aristotle reveals that he was Sonia's former lover before she met Darius.
 He seduces her to turn against Darius, removes the bracelet, and acquires the coordinates for the power grids.
 Darius and Bryce flee, and Sonia refuses to go after she finds out the reason Darius was kidnapped is that he was going to buy egg cells at a fertility clinic due to his being unable to get her pregnant after a botched mission in Brussels resulted in him getting shot in the testicles.
 Darius leaves to get Sonia back, while Bryce returns to Senior, who reveals himself to be Aristotle's head of security before he disowns Bryce and tells him that he got the bodyguard agency to blacklist Bryce.

 Bryce and Darius compose themselves before Sonia calls them, who reveals that she is manipulating Aristotle and he's sending a hitman squad to kill them.
 Meanwhile, Aristotle learns of her deception and attempts to drown her.
 After killing Aristotle's henchmen, Darius and Bryce are arrested by Interpol, but they learn that Aristotle will drill into the underwater data junction at Viareggio Trench in the ocean, so they release them to stop Aristotle.
 Bryce and Darius disrupt his plan to drill into a data junction underwater and fight Aristotle and Senior.
 Bryce kills Senior, while Darius and Sonia kill Aristotle.
 Bryce manages to hit the manual override to destroy the ship and stop the drill, and the three survive the explosion.

 O'Neill tells them to stay on a yacht together for 48 hours before being cleared.
 He then hands Bryce papers to sign, which he thinks are his bodyguard license.
 He signs them only to find out they are adoption papers for him to become the son of Sonia and Darius, much to both Bryce and Darius' horror.

+In a mid-credits scene, O'Neill informs Bryce that the three had to stay for at least another month before being cleared.
+A dejected Bryce jumps off the yacht as Sonia and Darius make love.